 - If the usual and customary charge for a generic or preferred brand name drug is less than the copayment amount, the Member will pay the lesser of the two. - If a physician indicates "Brand Necessary" on a prescription, then only a preferred or nonpreferred brand name medication can be dispensed.
 The Member will be required to pay the generic copayment.
 In addition to paying the generic copayment, the Member will also responsible for paying the difference in the cost between the generic and the preferred/nonpreferred brand name drug.
 This difference in member cost is sometimes referred to as an "ancillary charge." - If you are only able to take brand-name medications, call CVS Caremark at 1-800-294-5979. - If a physician does not indicate "Brand Necessary," and the Member chooses a preferred/nonpreferred brand name medication over its available generic equivalent, the Member will be required to pay the generic copayment.
 In addition to paying the generic copayment, the Member will also responsible for paying the difference in the cost between the generic and the preferred/non- preferred brand name drug.
 This difference in member cost is sometimes referred to as an "ancillary charge." - Maintenance medications are those prescription drugs that a member may obtain for a period of up to 90 days.
 The Member will be charged one copayment for each supply of medication up to a 30-day supply. - The Plan covers certain preventive medications both prescription and over-the-counter (OTC) at a \$0 Copayment.
-To receive these medications at a \$0 Copayment, you must have an authorized prescription for the product and it must be dispensed by a participating mail or retail pharmacy. - The Copayments for generic and preferred brand name prescription drugs will apply toward your annual Out-of-Pocket Maximum for benefits under the non-PBM, i.e., Anthem, portion of this Plan, as well as to your Prescription Drug Out-of-Pocket Maximum.
-The Copayments for non-preferred brand name prescription drugs under this CVS/Caremark portion of the Plan, however, will apply only to your Prescription Drug Out-of-Pocket Maximum.
-The following annual Out-of-Pocket Maximums apply to your prescription drug coverage (other than Provideradministered prescription drugs): - Once a Member reaches the Prescription Drug Out-of-Pocket Maximum, his or her prescription drug Copayments will be waived for any additional generic and preferred brand name medications for the remainder of that plan year.
-Copayments are never waived for nonpreferred brand name drugs, although those Copayments apply to your Out-of-Pocket Maximum and, therefore, will affect whether you pay a Copayment for generic or preferred brand name medications.
-This is because non-preferred brand name drugs are treated as not being essential health benefits.
-Member Copayments will resume at the beginning of each year and will be charged until the annual Out-of-Pocket maximum is reached for that plan year. - For specific prescribed drugs, the plan may impose certain requirements.
+To receive these medications at a \$0 Copayment, you must have an authorized prescription for the product and it must be dispensed by a participating mail or retail pharmacy. - The Copayments for generic, and non-preferred brand name prescription drugs under this CVS/Caremark portion of the Plan, will apply towards your Prescription Drug Out-of-Pocket Maximum.
+The following annual Out-of-Pocket Maximums apply to your prescription drug coverage (other than Provider-administered prescription drugs): - Once a Member reaches the Prescription Drug Out-of-Pocket Maximum, his or her prescription drug copayments and coinsurance will be waived for any additional generic, preferred brand, and non-preferred brand name drugs, will be waived for the remainder of the plan year. - For specific prescribed drugs, the plan may impose certain requirements.
 Those requirements may include prior authorization, limits on the day supply amount of the prescribed medication, and/or limits on the number of approved units/ tablets of medication per prescription.